Donald Locke: United States

 for which he wrote a series of articles.
 He also wrote for the Phoenix New Times and for Arts Magazine.

 In 1989 he temporarily abandoned sculpture in favour of painting, and the next year moved to Atlanta, Georgia.

 His paintings combined heavy paint, photographs, cloth, wood, metal and found objects mounted on canvas.

 In 1992, with a five-year grant for a studio at the Nexus Contemporary Art Center, he returned to sculpture.

 Locke taught part-time at Georgia State University and at the Atlanta College of Art, retiring from teaching in 1996.

 He continued to write about art.
 Thus a review by Locke of the Okiek Portraits exhibition of photographs of Okiek people in traditional dress appeared in Creative Loafing of November 1997.

 He contributed a weekly review to this paper for three years.

 He lived in Atlanta for the remainder of his life, with growing recognition from exhibitions of his work in the US and Europe.

-An outgoing person, with a generous character, Locke enjoyed entertaining people at dinners where he did all the cooking.

-He loved to talk about art, and was an interesting and engaging speaker.
+He was described as an outgoing and generous person.
+Locke enjoyed entertaining people at dinners he personally prepared.
+He loved to talk about art, and was an engaging speaker.
 He has been called "a larger-than-life personality and a wonderful storyteller, as influential in his conversation as he was with his art."

 Donald Locke died at home in Atlanta on 6 December 2010.
 He was survived by three children from his marriage with the artist Leila Locke: Corinne, Jonathan and Hew.
 Hew Locke, born in Edinburgh, is also a well-known artist.